Discover folk - the CRM for people-powered businesses

 3. Selection process

 The vendor selection process involves thorough research to ensure you choose the right CRM provider.
-Begin by reading reviews and testimonials from other small business owners.
+Begin by reading reviews and testimonials from other sales leaders.
 Compare the features, pricing, and customer support of different CRM vendors.
 Reach out to vendors for demos or free trials to get a firsthand experience of their platforms.
 Additionally, consider the vendor's reputation and how long they have been in the market.
 A reliable vendor will offer excellent customer support and continuous updates to keep their CRM competitive and effective.

 4. Get a demo